Lutheran Church Charities Disaster Relief

-The mission of Interfaith Community Partners is to help older adults and people with disabilities live independently in their community.
-They schedule and arrange escorted transportation to medical appointments, therapies, grocery shopping and other necessary errands to sustain independent living.
+The mission of Interfaith Community Partners is to help older adults live independently in their community.
+They schedule and arrange accompanied transportation to medical appointments, therapies, grocery shopping and other life-enhancing errands to sustain independent living.
 Volunteers give physical and emotional support that older adults need to stay in their homes, and supply much-needed personal contact to allay isolation.

 Hicham Chehab, Salam Christian Fellowship

 Hicham pastors Salam Christian Fellowship, an LCMS church in Lombard carrying the Gospel of Jesus Christ to the Arabic community in our area.
 St. John’s, La Grange was one of the founding contributors in establishing Salam nearly 10 years ago.